Hyphen: Etymology

-The word is derived from Ancient Greek ὑφ' ἕν (huph' hén), contracted from ὑπό ἕν (hypó hén), "in one" (literally "under one").
-An (ἡ) ὑφέν ((he) hyphén) was an undertie-like sign written below two adjacent letters to indicate that they belong to the same word when it was necessary to avoid ambiguity, before word spacing was practiced.
+The word is derived from Ancient Greek ὑφ’ ἕν (huph’ hén), syncopated from ὑπὸ ἕν (hypó hén), "in one" (literally "under one").
+An (ἡ) ὑφέν ((hē) hyphén) was an undertie-like sign written below two adjacent letters to indicate that they belong to the same word when it was necessary to avoid ambiguity, before word spacing was practiced.

 History

 First page of the first volume: the epistle of St Jerome to Paulinus from the University of Texas copy.
 The page has 40 lines.

 The first known documentation of the hyphen is in the grammatical works of Dionysius Thrax.
-At the time hyphenation was joining two words that would otherwise be read separately by a low tie mark between the two words.
+At the time, hyphenation was joining two pieces of text that might otherwise be read as two separate words by a low tie mark.
+This was necessary due to the ambiguity inherent in the lack of word spacing.

 In Greek these marks were known as enotikon, officially romanized as a hyphen.

-With the introduction of letter spacing in the Middle Ages, the hyphen, still written beneath the text, reversed its meaning.
-Scribes used the mark to connect two words that had been incorrectly separated by a space.
-This era also saw the introduction of the marginal hyphen, for words broken across lines.
+With the introduction of word spacing in the Middle Ages, the hyphen, still written beneath the text, was used to connect two words that had been incorrectly separated by a space.
+With word spacing in play, omitting a space is essentially the same function as supplying an enotikon, rendering the enotikon unnecessary.
+This, plus the extra difficulty of using an enotikon in the closely-spaced lines of movable type, caused the greek-style hyphen to fall by the wayside.